Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 # Time for statistics !

-On the 107 games compatible with the Game Boy Printer:
+On the 110 games compatible with the Game Boy Printer:

-- *100 games use regular printing protocol, 7 games use very weird variations*
+- *106 got a physical release in cartridge*
-- *71 games were realeased only in Japan (unlocking printing features being more or less painfull)*
+- *72 games were realeased only in Japan (unlocking printing features being more or less painfull)*
-- *50 games are for Game Boy Color only (clear cartridges)*
+- *52 games are for Game Boy Color only (clear cartridges)*
 - *49 games are for Game Boy / Game Boy Color (black cartridge)*
-- *8 games are for Game Boy only (no color features)*
+- *9 games are for Game Boy only (no color features)*
 - *35 games use custom palettes (not 0xE4)*
 - *28 games communicate with serial protocol in double speed mode*
 - *5 games use an RLE compression in their serial protocol*
 - *4 games use a two colors palette on purpose*
 - *3 games use 0x00 as default palette instead of 0xE4 (which is documented is Game Boy programming manual)*
-- *2 games belongs to the list of games leaked in september 2020 (Pokémon Picross and Hello Kitty Pocket Camera)*
+- *4 games belongs to the games leaked in september 2020*
 - *1 game uses two palettes in the same image (Alice in Wonderland)*
 - *1 game uses a three colors palette on purpose (Pokémon Pinball)*